danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 |password-secret|GCP Secret Manager ID holding the password for the user.
 Format: projects/PROJ/secrets/SECRET|REQUIRED|
 |output_bucket|GCS bucket where the output file will be stored|REQUIRED|
 |output_folder|Folder in the GCS bucket where the export output file will be stored|OPTIONAL|

+## Prepare your SQL Server environment:

+Best practise is to connect to the database using a dedicated user with the minimum privileges required to extract metadata.

+1. Create a user in SQL Server with at minmum the following privileges:
+    * CONNECT to database
+    * SELECT on sys.columns
+    * SELECT on sys.tables
+    * SELECT on sys.types

+2. Add the password for the user to the Google Cloud Secret Manager in your project and note the Secret ID (format is: projects/[project-number]/secrets/[secret-name])

 ### Running the connector
 There are three ways to run the connector: